magdenkov/magdenkov/README.md

 # 👋 Hi, I'm Denis Magdenkov
 ### Senior Software Engineer • Backend Architect • Distributed Systems Specialist
 ### **💼 Available for hire — €50/hour**
-Here you go, Denis — a clean, polished, fully Markdown‑formatted version of your contact and company information.
-You can paste this directly into your GitHub README.

 📬 Contact Me
 If you'd like to discuss a project, consulting, or long‑term collaboration, feel free to reach out through any of the channels below: